ellemonke/sql-challenge/README.md

 1. I created an ERD (Entity Relationship Diagram) using QuickDBD (https://www.quickdatabasediagrams.com/) to visually indicate the table relationships and data constraints. <br>
-- QuickDBD required simple text as (quickdbd-schema.txt), then outputs the diagram to a PNG image (QuickDBD-Employee-Diagram.png).
+- QuickDBD required simple text as (quickdbd-schema.txt), then output the diagram to a PNG image (QuickDBD-Employee-Diagram.png).

 2. Using the ERD as a guide, I created a db schema in PostgreSQL via pgAdmin (schema.sql).
 To complete the conversion, I then imported each CSV into each new SQL db table.

-3. With the new db, I was able to make several SQL queries to discover specific information about the company's employees, managers, and departments.
+3. With the new db, I made several SQL queries to discover specific information about the company's employees, managers, and departments.
 The queries included table joins, department groupings, filtering, counts, and subqueries (query.sql).

 4. In addition to converting CSV files to a SQL db, I used SQL Alchemy to connect to the PostgreSQL db and manipulate the data using Python Pandas (salaries_by_title.ipynb).

-5. Last but not least, I could analyze the data visually by creating a Matplotlib bar chart of 'Average Salaries by Title' (salaries_by_title_chart.png).
+5. Last but not least, I analyzed the data visually by creating a Matplotlib bar chart of 'Average Salaries by Title' (salaries_by_title_chart.png).